AIG: Everything you need to know

 September 2019: AIG transitions to affirmative cyber coverage across all commercial lines

-Brian Duperreault – President and CEO of AIG
+Brian Duperreault – Executive Chair of the Board

 Duperreault is no stranger to leading big companies in the insurance space.
 Before coming to AIG, he was the chairman and chief executive officer of Hamilton Insurance Group from 2013 to 2017, as well as president and CEO of Marsh & McLennan Companies (MMC) from 2008 to 2012.
 He also served for two years as non-executive chairman of ACE Limited, and as CEO of ACE from 1994 through 2004.
 Duperreault’s work with AIG dates back to 1973, when he held various senior executive positions with the company and its affiliates until 1994.